-- Personal donations (both one off and regular monthly) continued to be a great help to us, raising just over £19,750.00 plus Gift Aid where applicable (to be claimed April 2023).
-With the disruption to fundraising caused by the COVID19 Pandemic still being felt, this really helped throughout the year. - As mentioned above, we are still feeling some effects of the Pandemic.
-We have built up relationships with many small groups who were collecting regularly for us, but not being able to meet, donations have ceased for a time.
-With meeting starting again late in 2022 we hope to re-establish a number of those relationships. - On the plus side, the Lady Captain of Stourbridge Golf Club, who took up her two year role in November 2022, has chosen the Charity as her nominated charity, and we have already begun to receive some funding from the initial events. - The Stourbridge Golf Club members "B" Team have also collected for us, which showed an encouraging start to re-establishing those key fundraising contacts. - The Gift Aid Claim for April 2021 to April 2022 was again promptly paid by HMRC, amounting to £6,493.65.
-Further Gift Aid was claimed by Everyclick for direct donations to our fundraising pages. - Charitable Foundations were again a great help during the year.
-Fortunately, our work was well accepted, and we received total backing of £51,442.00. - Company donations were down this year, and this source does prove to be very volatile depending very much on the fortune of being selected to receive a donation in any year. - We would again like to thank the Clent Hills Rotary Club who, together with match funding from their District Foundation Fund, raised £1,000.00 towards the purchase of an item of equipment for a child.
-Their halp came at a time of low reserves and was extremely helpful. - We received £364.02 from a Funeral collection which was a surprise and much appreciated as it arrived at a time of low reserves, enabling us to proceed with a grant so a thank you to the family involved for thinking of us. - Collection boxes, raised a further useful £80.00, again down on last year and likely to continue to decline with increasing restrictions on cash use. - Fundraising event income was £4869.06, and came from a number of sources including a family who raised £1,400.00 for us as a thank you for funding a special exercise trike for their son.
-The resultant "Walk to Snowdon" features in our Annual Progress
+- Personal donations (both one off and regular monthly) continued to be a great help to us, raising just over £20,809.75 plus Gift Aid where applicable (to be claimed April 2024). - We are still feeling some effects of the Pandemic.
+We had built up relationships with many small groups who were collecting regularly for us, but with not being able to meet due to COVID restriction, donations have ceased for a time.
+With meeting starting again in 2023 we hope to re-establish a number of those relationships as time progresses and their fundraising efforts get underway.
+Certainly 2023 was quieter than usaual in this area. - On the plus side, the Lady Captain of Stourbridge Golf Club, who took up her two year role in November 2022, chose the Charity as her nominated charity, and we have already received £2,935.50 from her first year in office. - The Stourbridge Golf Club Mens "B" Team have also collected for us, adding their donations to the Lady Captain's total which has shown encouraging support. - The Gift Aid Claim for April 2022 to April 2023 was again promptly paid by HMRC, amounting to £5,790.11. - Charitable Foundations were again a great help during the year.
+Fortunately, our work was well accepted, and we received total backing of £61,500, although £15,000 of this related to the previous year and a delayed payment (due to email contact problems with Gmail) was finally sorted in January 2023.
+As a result, the total received in 2023 was inflated by this additional amount. - Company donations were again lower this year than we would like, and this source does prove to be very volatile depending very much on the fortune of being selected to receive a donation in any year, and it is particularly noticeable that this area has not yet recovered from the severe downturn we experienced when the COVID restrictions restricted contact.
+We hope to re-establish more contacts during 2024. - We would again like to thank the Clent Hills Rotary Club who, together again helped us on several occasions during the year with further funding.
+Their funding came at times of low reserves and was extremely helpful. - We received £81.97 from a previous Legacy.
+The final payment related to a Council Tax rebate for the year in which the death occurred and which was finally resolved with the payment to the Executors (and subsequently the Charity) of that amount after a delay of no less than 6 years. - Collection boxes raised only £27.65, again down on last year and likely to continue to decline with increasing restrictions on cash use, with the tendency for payment card use instead of cash.
+Sadly this area would appear to be in continuous decline, but we will still try to raise any funding available by this method as no other costs are involved - our local Newsagent accepting the bags of change made up to the designated amount at no charge, compared to HSBC Bank charging charities for cash deposits.